Skip to main content

 How Auto-Rescheduling Works

-If a task passes its due date without being completed or snoozed, Taskitos automatically reschedules it.
+If a task passes its due date without being completed or snoozed, Taskitos can automatically reschedule it for Pro users when subscriptions are enabled.
+If subscriptions are disabled, effective access may be broader.
 The new due date depends on how many times the task has been missed before.

 Miss CountNew Due DateWhy